CellFateNucOrg/noise2void/README.md

 You might need to change the path to the environment you created if you are using conda and not mamba

-Close the script and submit an sbatch job:
+Close the script and submit as sbatch job:

 ```
 sbatch 00_trainModel_n2v.sh